zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Evidently, these polar functions are even.
+Evidently, the polar functions are even.

-Since \\(\phi \in [0, 2 \pi]\\) in a spherical coordinate system, the values of the argument of the polar functions are limited to the range of \\(\theta \in [0, \pi]\\), which corresponds the upper half of a unit circle.
-Nevertheless, we are interested in the angular behavior of the scattered field for all possible directions which, when taken together, form the surface of a unit sphere.
-We could approach this problem by plotting the 2-dimensional spherical distributions found in Equation 18.5; however, they look fairly complicated, and it is much simpler to consider a slice of a unit sphere where either \\(\phi = 0\\) or \\(\phi = \pi\\).
+Since \\(\phi \in [0, 2 \pi)\\) in a spherical coordinate system, the values of the argument of the polar functions are limited to the range of \\(\theta \in [0, \pi]\\), which corresponds to the upper half of a circle.
+Nevertheless, we are interested in the angular behavior of the scattered field for all possible directions of observation which, when taken together, form the surface of a unit sphere.
+We could approach this problem by plotting the 2-dimensional spherical distributions found in Equation 18.5; however, the resulting plots are fairly complicated, and it is much simpler to consider a slice of a unit sphere formed by two semicircles with \\(\phi = 0\\) and \\(\phi = \pi\\).

 Guided by the fact that the polar functions are often negated, and using the relation